DavZim/RITCH/README.md

 #> 2:            1   ALC 508
 ```

-If you are interested in writing `ITCH_50` files or gaining a better
+If you are interested in gaining a better understanding of the internal
-understanding of the internal data structures, have a look at the
+data structures, converting data to and from binary, have a look at the
 `debug` folder and its contents.

 ### Create a Plot with Trades and Orders of the largest ETFs